SumitTarafder/Figbird/README.md

 # Figbird
-Filling gaps based on insert range distribution
+Filling Gaps by Iterative Read Distribution
 - A software developed in C++ for filling gaps in draft genome assemblies using second generation Illumina sequencing reads.
 - Supports read pairs of both smaller inserts(~200 bp) and larger inserts (~3500 bp).
 - Utilizes probabilistic methods instead of graph based methods based on insert size information of read pairs.